Religious conservatives hopeful new Supreme Court majority will redefine religious liberty precedents

 The possibility that the newly 6-3 conservative-majority court could overturn Smith and set a new precedent about the legal status of religion comes as the country is deeply unsettled about how to balance LGBTQ and other rights with the rights of religious traditionalists.
 There are increasingly diverse views about what constitutes religiosity in general and how it should be weighed against other rights and when and how much religion can be burdened.

 A 2016 Pew poll showed Americans split down the middle on whether religious business owners who work in the wedding industry should be required to provide services to same-sex couples or be allowed to refuse.
-A much higher percentage — 67 percent — said employers with religious objections to providing contraception as part of their health care plan should still be required to do so.
+A much higher percentage — 67 percent — said employers with religious objections to providing contraception as part of their health-care plan should still be required to do so.

 Demographics also show a country steadily becoming more religiously diverse, pluralistic and secular.